 For me, adversity came with the uncountable drafts, rewrites and rejections for over 8 years – but it was worth trying to make it the best.
 This story is now all the better for surviving the fires of perseverance.

 The right publisher will one day see its possibilities.
 And, like all stories that endure the blowtorch of a professional editorial team, it will be even better.
 Bring it on and let the TRUE edit begin!

 UPDATE!!!!!
 SWEET ADVERSITY will be published with the wonderful team under Lisa Berryman at HarperCollins Australia, in July 2018.

 Check out the many wonderful characters that inhabit the work of Karen Brooks too.

-Image of Addie: Check out the amazing work of Russian artist, Alexandra Kirievskaya
+Image of the auburn hair girl: Check out the amazing work of Russian artist, Alexandra Kirievskaya